 Having gone through the course guide, you are by now aware of what we intend to cover in this course.
 This unit is to establish the foundation for it.
-In it we give the origin, the evolution and the definition of management.
+In it we give the origin, the evolution and the definition management.

-By the end of this unit you should be able to: Define personnel management Identify its origin Trace its evolution over time
+- Define personnel management

+- Identify its origin

+- Trace its evolution over time